returnmagic/Backend-Customization-AWS-Lambda/README.md

 ## How to Extend the Platform With Your Own Code
+Ready for some dark magic?!
 Return Magic offers a powerful tool to extend the platform and customize it.
-The following section will give you an overview of the integration process, and guide you thought the setup of your own service that extends Return Magic.
+The following section will give you an overview of the integration process, and guide you thought each of the steps needed to extends Return Magic... and become a true wizard!

 ### Integration Requests
 Return Magic can call external services to customize the way the platform is processing returns.
 We currently offer 17 different integration points that you can customize (we call them Integration Requests).
 For each Integration Request, you can decide to pick the default behavior, pick one of our native integration (issuing gift card via Shopify, for example, is natively supported by Return Magic for merchant using Shopify), or write your own code to fully customize the behavior.
 If you choose to write your own code, we can call your HTTPS web service or AWS Lambda function when we need to execute the logic (issue a gift card, for example).